Vodafone and Sky both offer full fibre broadband with a home phone line included as standard, on both Openreach and CityFibre networks.

 Both ship a WiFi 6 router as standard, but diverge on top speeds - Vodafone reach 2.2Gbps symmetrical via CityFibre, while Sky go further with 5Gbps.

-Vodafone is cheaper at most tiers, but Sky's WiFi guarantee costs less to add - and for existing Sky TV customers, the bundle discount changes the price comparison entirely.
+Sky is cheaper at most tiers, and its WiFi guarantee costs less to add.
+For existing Sky TV customers, the bundle discount makes the comparison even more one-sided.

 At a glance: Vodafone vs Sky